newrelic/sidecar/docker/README.md

 in not doing this, including difficulty of all the containers of finding HAproxy, and also inability for Sidecar to be reachable from outside without additional port mappings.

+**Capabilities:** We add the `NET_ADMIN` capability to the container to allow it to bind a IP address for HAproxy when the container starts.
+This is *optional* and only required if you are using a specific IP address for the HAproxy binding.

 **Environment Variables:** This tells the container to look to itself as the seed.
 You'll want to set this to one or more IP addresses or hostnames